muarshad01/LLM/Notes/lecture04_notes.md

 |BERT | (encoder, ---)|
 |GPT| (---, decoder)|

 #### BERT
+* The BERT model has only the Encoder.
-* BERT: fills missing word.
-It predicts hidden-words in a given sentence.!
+* BERT: Fills missing word.
+It predicts hidden-words (also called masked words) in a given sentence.
 * Example: This is an ___ of how LLM perform.
-* The BERT model has only the Encoder.
-* Bert predicts hidden-words (also called masked words) in a sentence.
-Basically, what this does is that word pays attention to a sentence from left-side as well as from the right-side.
+* Basically, what this does is that word pays attention to a sentence from left-side as well as from the right-side.
 Because any word can be masked that's why it's called Bidirectional encoder.

 #### GPT
+* GPT model only has Decoder.
 * Example: This is an example of how LLM can ___.
-* GPT model only has Decoder.
-* GPT on the other hand just gets the data and then it predicts the next-word.
+* GPT on the other hand just gets the data and then it predicts (generates) the next-word.
 So, it's a left-to-right model.
-Basically it has data from the left hand side and then it has to predict what comes on the right.
-GPT receives incomplete text and learns to generate one word at a time.
+Basically it has data from the left-hand-side and then it has to predict what comes on the right.
+GPT receives incomplete text and learns to generate one-word at a time.

 ***